DAX COUNT and COUNTX – Impact of Using Measures and Columns

 =COUNTX (FILTER(products,products[Product Name]=”Shoes”),products[Cost Price]) and we will name this measure Count Shoes.

-The result we get is two and the calculation was carried out only once on the table.
+The result we get is 2 and DAX carried out the calculation only once on the table.
 You see COUNTX is an iterator.
-So what happens is DAX say to its self, lets filter the product name to just shoes.
-Then using the tables that filter returns, lets then count the fields in the products cost price column that contains a value.
-So once the table is returned, COUNTX irritates over each row of the table and counts the values in the cost price column.
+So DAX say to itself, lets filter the product name to shoes.
+Then, using the table returned by the filter, focus on the Cost price column.
+COUNTX irritates over each row of the table and counts the values in the cost price column.

 COUNTX Columns and Measures in Pivot Tables

-Now let’s have a look at the difference in a pivot table of the use of both a calculated column and a calculated measure using an iterator.
+Let’s take a look at the difference returned in a pivot table when we use a calculated column compared to a measure using an iterator.

-We will use our products name in the rows and drop in the calculated column we just created to the value.
-What we would expect to see as our expression filters the table to only shoe is a count for the shoes cost price.
+We will use our products name in the rows and drop in the calculated column we created to the value.
+What we would expect to see, as our expression filters the table to only shoes, is a count of the shoes cost price.
 But instead first we get a sum aggregation, like we did with the count calculated column.

 Let’s drop in our measure.
 Now we can see that we have a value for Shoes and no value under any of the other product names.

-In this pivot table, with the measure, DAX says to its self, let’s go to the products table and the first item is Boots.
-So our table is first filtered by Boots.
-Then when it has this table it says to its self, okay in this table of Boot, find all the Shoes and count the cost price.
+In this pivot table, with the measure, DAX says to itself, let’s go to the products table and the first item is Boots.
+So, our table is first filtered by Boots.
+Then when it has this table it says to itself, okay in this table of Boot, find all the Shoes and count the cost price.
 But there are no Shoes that are Boots and so there is no value to return.
 Do you get it!?

-With the calculated column in the pivot table, the expression is first calculated in the table, row by row, where a count of 2 is returned.
-In the pivot table DAX is then told, to aggregate the column by the products name, well there is 1 product name Boots, and that does contain a value within the selected calculated column so that value is included.
+The calculated column works different.
+The expression is first calculated in the table, row by row, returning a count of 2 on each row.
+In the pivot table these values are then aggregated.
+But in the column, there is 1 product name Boots, and that does contain a value.
+So the pivot tables includes that value.

 DAX COUNT and COUNTX – Impact of Using Measures and Columns